AdKats/AdKats/README.md

 <h3>A16.
 Orchestration Settings:</h3>
 <ul>
     <li><b>'Feed MULTIBalancer Whitelist'</b> -
-        When enabled, the adkats_specialplayers table (group: whitelist_multibalancer) is used to feed MULTIBalancer's player whitelist.
+        When enabled, the multibalancer whitelist special player group is used to feed MULTIBalancer's player whitelist.
     </li>
     <li><b>'Automatic MULTIBalancer Whitelist for Admins'</b> -
         When enabled, all admins in your User List will be given whitelist from balance in MULTIBalancer.
     </li>
     <li><b>'Feed MULTIBalancer Even Dispersion List'</b> -
-        When enabled, the adkats_specialplayers table (group: blacklist_dispersion) is used to feed MULTIBalancer's even dispersion list.
+        When enabled, the dispersion blacklist special player group is used to feed MULTIBalancer's even dispersion list.
     </li>
     <li><b>'Feed TeamKillTracker Whitelist'</b> -
-        When enabled, the TeamKillTracker whitelist will include all players in the TeamKillTracker whitelist special player group.
+        When enabled, the TeamKillTracker whitelist special player group is used to feed TeamKillTracker's player whitelist.
     </li>
     <li><b>'Automatic TeamKillTracker Whitelist for Admins'</b> -
         When enabled, all admins in your User List will be given an automatic TeamKillTracker whitelist.
     </li>
     <li><b>'Feed Server Reserved Slots'</b> -
-        When enabled, players in the reserved slot special player group will be assigned a reserved slot.
+        When enabled, players in the reserved slot special player group will be given a reserved slot.
         Any modifications of the reserved slot list outside of Adkats will be erased.
     </li>
     <li><b>'Automatic Reserved Slot for Admins'</b> -